Frequently Asked Questions

 What is the distinction between the Himalayan Rocket Stove and Smokeless Chulla?

-The Smokeless Cookstove Revolution is a not-for-profit project currently operating under the umbrella of the Himalayan Rocket Stove Foundation (pending incorporation).
+The Smokeless Cookstove Revolution is a not-for-profit project currently operating under the umbrella of the Smokeless Cookstove Foundation.
 This project is primarily a training platform aimed at sharing the knowledge behind making cost free smokeless “chulhas” using locally available materials in regions where Household Air Pollution is an issue.

 In both projects, the design of the stoves incorporate technology known as “Rocket Stove”, which is an open source concept used in various parts of the world.
 The Smokeless Cookstove Revolution concept came out of research and development for the Himalayan Rocket Stove whilst running a pilot project in Ladakh.